Hamster3600/TimeMelt/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file (if available in the repository) for details.
+This project is licensed under a custom [LICENSE](LICENSE), based on the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0), with additional terms restricting commercial use.

+Please see the [LICENSE](LICENSE) file for full details.

 ---